Security Operations Center Analyst Jobs in USA with Visa Sponsorship

 Does a Security Operations Center Analyst role qualify for H-1B sponsorship?

 Yes.
 SOC Analyst is generally recognized as a specialty occupation because the role requires theoretical and practical application of cybersecurity principles at a level that requires at least a bachelor's degree in computer science, information security, or a closely related field.
-USCIS has approved H-1B petitions for this title across defense, finance, and technology sectors consistently.
+USCIS has approved H-1B visa petitions for this title across defense, finance, and technology sectors consistently.

 Can I get sponsored as a SOC Analyst if I have a security clearance requirement on the job posting?